Table of Contents

 Other Requirements - There are no minimum and maximum income or asset requirements for the program.
 One veteran's discharge status or geographic location within the U.S. has no impact on eligibility.

-The benefits from life insurance conversions come in the form of payments made directly to the care service providers.
-This can be for home care, assisted living, nursing homes, adult day care, hospice, or used to make home modifications to enable aging in place.
+The benefits from life insurance conversions come in the form of payments made directly to care service providers.
+This can be for home care, assisted living, nursing homes, adult day care, hospice, memory care, or used to make home modifications to enable aging in place.
 There are no restrictions other than the benefits must be used for the care of the policyholder and / or their spouse.

-Policyholders and their families usually receive between 20% - 50% of the face value of the life insurance policy.
+Policyholders and their families usually receive between 20% and 50% of the face value of the life insurance policy.
 The average amount received is 35%.
 This percentage is nearly always higher than would be received in a life settlement or by taking the cash surrender value of the policy.

 There are no fees associated with the Life Care Funding program.
 However, when determining the true cost of the program one must consider that participants typically receive 20% - 50% of the death benefit amount.
 Therefore, to determine the true cost of the program, participants must consider the expected lifespan of the policyholder and the monthly premium payment amounts they would be required to make for the remainder of their lives.